weizeming/weizeming.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third-year undergraduate at School of Mathematical Sciences, Peking University.
-Currently, I am a visiting student at UC Berkeley.
+I am Zeming Wei (<font face=STKaiti>魏泽明</font>), a third-year undergraduate at School of Mathematical Sciences, Peking University.
+I was also a visiting student at UC Berkeley in Fall, 2023.
 I am interested in improving the trustworthiness of Machine Learning, specifically focusing on adversarial robustness and explainability.

 # 🔥 News
 - *2023.11*: &nbsp;🎙 I gave a lightning talk on our LLM safety paper at Constellation, Berkeley.